ksmandersen/startover/Readme.md

 * Startover is based on my workflow and how I work with static site development.
 I don't expect the code to be usable for anyone else but if you can use it that makes me happy!
 * The code in this repository is mostly undocumented.
 That means if you have no idea what some of the code do or just have a question, then just open up a new issue and I will try to respond.

+The code in this repo assumes that you're familiar with the following technologies:

+* [Gulp](http://gulpjs.com/).
+A toolkit for automating tasks like moving, copying, building or otherwise manipulating files.
+* [Sass](http://sass-lang.com/).
+A superset of CSS that enables nesting, functions, mixins and more.
+* [Handlebars](http://handlebarsjs.com/).
+A templating language for HTML written in Javascript.
+* [Express](http://expressjs.com/).
+A simple web server written running on node.js
+* [Babel](https://babeljs.io/).
+A compiler that generates web browser supported Javascript from your ES2015/ES2016 code.
+* [Dokku](https://github.com/dokku/dokku).
+A docker powered PaaS server.
+(Basically allows you to have your own Heroku server).

+Other technologies used in this boilerplate: [BrowserSync](https://browsersync.io/), [Browserify](http://browserify.org/), [jQuery](https://jquery.com/), [Ladda](http://lab.hakim.se/ladda/), [normalize.css](https://necolas.github.io/normalize.css/), [retina.js](http://imulus.github.io/retinajs/), [Watchify](https://github.com/substack/watchify).

 ## Startover in the wild

 Here are some sites that uses Starover 2.0: